ScorpionResponse/pelican_blog/content/posts/2017-01-12-the_apocalypse.md

 You must live.

 -----
-Artifact: Last words of "humanity"
+**Artifact**: Last words of "humanity"

-Description: This message was found etched on a golden disc recovered from a ship floating in space by the Collective of Argus.
+**Description**: This message was found etched on a golden disc recovered from a ship floating in space by the Collective of Argus.
 Their message was translated by the work of a scholarly enclave devoted to its study for 5 turns.

-Interpretation: The tone of the message suggests that "humanity" never knew any Collective other than their own.
+**Interpretation**: The tone of the message suggests that "humanity" never knew any Collective other than their own.
 Although the message does not state this, it is generally believed that the "humanity" society all died before developing an understanding of basic common sense which everyone in the Collective knows